 As part of the termination of its contract with Great Hall Partners for the renovation of the Great Hall, DEN is obligated to reimburse Great Hall Partners for work done to date.

-Great Hall Partners was funding about 27 percent of the project and DEN was funding about 73 percent.
-As a result of the termination, DEN must reimburse Great Hall Partners for the money that it spent on the project for work completed.
+Great Hall Partners was funding about 27% of the project and DEN was funding about 73% .
+As a result of the termination, DEN must reimburse Great Hall Partners for the money that was spent on the project for work completed.
 DEN does not have to pay any fees or penalties simply for terminating the Development Agreement.
 Paying contract breakage and termination costs are typical when terminating a construction contract for convenience.

 There are three categories that make up the termination payment: